GeorgeWebDevCy/pspa-membership-system/readme.txt

 The plugin requires Advanced Custom Fields Pro, WooCommerce, and Advanced Access Manager.

 == Changelog ==

+= 0.0.105 =
+* Hide the Initial DB ID and login verification date fields for Professional Catalogue users on the graduate profile endpoint.
+* Bump version to 0.0.105.

 = 0.0.104 =
 * Add introductory guidance to the graduate profile form about Professional Catalogue visibility requirements.